CONFIDENTIALITY IN INTERNATIONAL CONTEXT

 Convention for the protection of human rights and dignity of the human being with

-.
+regard to the application of biology and medicine.
 Up to date it has been ratified by 19

 states.
 Article 10 (1) stipulates that everyone has the right to respect for private life in